grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 The _Gnat_ was off and the _Prospect_ submerged and cruising at depth before the first molten blob of malevolent red sun percolated up on the horizon.
 Shakes was running the _Gnat_ hot and loud, standing in the pilot's chair with his head above the hatch in the wind, trying to blow the bleary sleep out of his eyes.
 He sucked on a cigarette, but the wind was feeding oxygen to the coal on the end so that it glowed a color not totally unlike that of the sun coming up on the horizon behind him.
 His cigarette was quickly disappearing into itself.
 A long shadow of the short sail of the _Gnat_ with his round head on top stretched out in front of him on the slate-colored water.

  One-hundred meters below in the _Prospect_, it was nearly silent as the crew eased into their more relaxed daytime shifts.
-Captain Percy was in the control room smoking with Bastian.
+Percy was in the control room smoking with Bastian.
 Cassandra had just woken when the boat dove and was making her way with a coffee to the sonar station for the long day watch.

 The first few hours passed with dull regularity.
 Shakes had nothing to report during diesel stops, and by her third cheroot Percy was settling into the comfortable state of mind-blanking boredom that was her most familiar association with life aboard submarines.